NL66278/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 parameter 'l10n_nl_postcodeapi.apikey'

 Provinces are autocompleted if a country state with the exact name is found in the system.
-A CSV file with the Dutch provinces is included in the data directory, but not loaded by default.
-You can import the file manually.
+This module is not directly dependent on l10n_nl_country_states, but it is advisable to install that module to make sure all dutch provinces (contry states) are in the database.

 Compatibility
 =============